Lecture Notes

 The fifth column (F value) is the F-ratio, with the among-group variance in the numerator and the within-group variance in the denominator.
 Understanding this F ratio is critical for understanding how an ANOVA works.
 If there are no differences among groups, the among-group variance will estimate the within-group variance, so their ratio should be close to one.
 If the means of the groups are different, then the among-group variance will be larger, causing the ratio to exceed one.
 In an ANOVA, the F-test is a one-tailed (right-tailed) test because we expect the ratio to be close to one if the null hypothesis is true and greater than one if the null hypothesis is false.

-We can use a data set on air quality to demonstrate an ANOVA.
+We will use a data set on air quality to demonstrate an ANOVA.
 In this data set, a pollutant was measured multiple times (replicated) in three cities.
-As usual, we import the data and run head() to see the variables and their format.
+As usual, we import the data and run str() to see the variables and their format.
 To make things easier by avoiding $ notation, we attach() the data frame to simplify accessing the variables.

-We should always visualize our data before beginning, partly so that we can evaluate the assumptions of the test.
-In this case, those assumptions are random sampling, normally distributed data within each group, and equal variances among the groups.
-A strip chart is useful for evaluating the last two assumptions; knowing that we had a good sampling design that avoided pseudoreplication is how we evaluate the first assumption.
+We should always visualize our data first, partly so that we can evaluate the assumptions of the test.
+In this case, the assumptions are random sampling, normally distributed data within each group, and equal variances among the groups.
+Knowing that we had a good sampling design that avoided pseudoreplication is how we can evaluate the first assumption.
+A strip chart is useful for evaluating the second and third assumptions.

-Calling stripchart() this way will create a row of pollutant values corresponding to each city.
-Read pollutant ~ city as “pollution as a function of city”.
+Calling stripchart() this way will create a row of pollutant values for each city.
+Read pollutant ~ city as “pollution as a function of city”; we will use this syntax more when we learn regression.

-Notice in the plot that the data at Elberton might be left-skewed, and this might be cause for caution, but the sample size is small.
-The variation at Elberton may be less than at Athens, so we should test for homoscedasticity as that is an assumption underlying ANOVA.
-Therefore, we precede our ANOVA with a Bartlett’s test to verify that each group's variances are equal.
+Notice that the data at Elberton might be left-skewed, and this might be cause for caution, but the sample size is small.
+The variation at Athens appears greater than at Elberton or Comer, so we should test for homoscedasticity, as that is an assumption underlying ANOVA.
+Therefore, we precede our ANOVA with a Bartlett’s test to verify that the variances of the three groups are indistinguishable, given the amount of data that we have.

 bartlett.test(pollutant, city)